Newsletter

 Wednesday: 8:00 PM The Berkeley Poetry Slam

 We Are Back!
-A big thank you to everybody who has supported us throughout the pandemic, we are not certain we would still be here without you.
-As of April 3rd, 2022, we are open 4 days a week Sunday-Wednesday 4pm-2am.
 We are so happy to be back and look forward to serving you all for many years to come.
 To keep our community space thriving we have partnered with our fiscal sponsorship, Haven of Hope, to begin accepting donations from our loyal patrons and members of The Starry Plough community.
 This provides the opportunity to contribute to the cost of the expenses that go into making our famous community events so special.
 Please consider donating through thehavenofhope.org/donate to keep the Starry Plough in our amazing community for the future generations of Berkeley.’ — Starry Plough manager Shahin Naima

 The pub was open for Saint Patrick’s day with a ‘scratch band’ of staff to serve the traditional corned beef and cabbage, and songs, tunes and dancing filled this treasured Arts institution one again, as explained in this Detailed Article by Madeline Wells of SFGATE.